 LABOR OF LOVE

-Owning a Bordeaux is hard work.
+Owning a Dogue de Bordeaux can be hard work.
 Hooch himself requires much of your time.
 Add to that the time spent cleaning up after him.
 It starts to add up.
 I promise it is time well spent.
 For a dedicated owner, living with even the messiest Dogue de Bordeaux is one of the most fulfilling decisions you will ever make.
 You’ll come to find these dirty chores are labors of love.